 In context of decolonial IR, ongoing fairness research may co-develop relevant local intervention strategies with legal scholars in recognition of significant differences in legal treatment of topics such as \emph{affirmative action} across geographies.
 This shifts fairness research away from abstract universal notions of bias and fairness towards locally-significant societal impact (\ie, \emph{think local, act local}).

 Anti-oppressive IR research may concern itself with questions such as: \emph{Can we translate Freire's~\citep{freire2020pedagogy} anti-oppressive pedagogy to strategies for anti-oppressive information access?} \emph{Can search result pages support dialogical interactions between searchers that allows for communities of searchers to add context to the search results, as an alternative to centralized moderation?} Unlike conversation search, that is framed as interaction between the user and the system, the idea of dialogical search interfaces challenges us to build sophisticated sociotechnical solutions to support dialog between searchers in context of specific search intents in ways that leads to knowledge production and better digital literacy.
-Anti-oppressive and anti-capitalist perspectives may also motivate us to reimagine search and recommender systems as decentralized and federated~\citep{shokouhi2011federated}.
+Anti-oppressive and anti-capitalist perspectives may also motivate us to reimagine search and recommender systems as decentralized and federated.

 IR research may also employ these lenses as instruments of critique.
 For example, in the enterprise context, \citet{gausen2023framework} adopt decolonial and anti-capitalist lens to expose how information and knowledge access systems may commodify and appropriate knowledge from workers.
 We should also critically challenge the employment of what \citet{gray2019ghost} calls Ghost Work in IR research both as a labor issue and through the lens of decolonization.
 In abolitionist IR, we must ensure that the techonologies we build cannot be used for surveillance or any other military or carceral applications.

-Finally, the community may also consider more radical direct actions such as developing critical theories of information access, or collectively organizing to abolish big tech~\citep{kwet2020digital}.
+The community may also consider more radical direct actions such as developing critical theories of information access, or collectively organizing to abolish Big Tech~\citep{kwet2020digital}.